sebastienbarre/ragamints/README.md

 Found media ID 977393040662825676_26667401 for media url https://instagram.com/p/2QZcrCpYrM/ Found media ID 977390324456721037_26667401 for media url https://instagram.com/p/2QY1JYJYqN/ Found 2 media(s), nothing more.
-#0001 [Neither Times Squa] Saved already as 2015-05-04_1430734239.jpg
-#0001 [Neither Times Squa] Updated metadata in 2015-05-04_1430734239.jpg
-#0002 [Last sunset in Osa] Fetched 2015-05-04_1430734027.jpg
-#0002 [Last sunset in Osa] Updated metadata in 2015-05-04_1430734027.jpg
-Done processing 2 media(s).
+[Neither Times Squa] Saved already as 2015-05-04_1430734239.jpg [Neither Times Squa] Updated metadata in 2015-05-04_1430734239.jpg [Last sunset in Osa] Fetched 2015-05-04_1430734027.jpg [Last sunset in Osa] Updated metadata in 2015-05-04_1430734027.jpg Done processing 2 media(s).
 Easy peasy.
 ```

-Note that `#0001` was *not* fetched, as it had been saved already in our previous example -- a photo can not be replaced on Instagram, it is assumed its contents has not changed; its metadata *is* updated though, since captions *can* be edited.
+Note that `[Neither Times Squa]` was *not* fetched, as it had been saved already in our previous example -- a photo can not be replaced on Instagram, it is assumed its contents has not changed; its metadata *is* updated though, since captions *can* be edited.
 Use `--always-download` to force `ragamints` to always fetch.

 ### Fetch all medias found between two timestamps